We all know that active listening is important.

 One of the reasons for that occasional failing I suspect is due to the history of mental health services.

 I saw this very clearly training as a psychiatric nurse at Tooting Bec psychiatric hospital in London forty years ago.
 Tooting Bec was a classic Victorian asylum, and nothing had changed much from care over the previous century.
-Tea was made in big pots to which sugar was added whether people liked sugar or not.
-This lack of listening for individual preferences was symptomatic of everything in the asylum.
+For example, tea was still made in big pots to which sugar was added – whether people liked sugar or not.
+This seemingly small act of not listening for individual preferences was symptomatic of everything in the asylum.

 When the asylums closed, we had the ‘hospital in the community’ for quite a while.
 There was generally more listening during this period but now ‘clients’ (as people receiving services tended to be called) were to be monitored and supervised as if their home was in a hospital ward.
 Listening often meant listening for the signs and symptoms of problems.
 As a community mental health nurse in both the UK and NZ with large caseloads, listening was something I learnt to actively do by monitoring for signs that things were getting worse.